Roku TV Remote Not Working: Reasons & DIY Fixes

 [2] Scroll through the options and click on Settings.

-[3] Select System and click on System update.
+[3] Select System and click on System Update.

 [4] Tap Check Now to search for the latest updates.